 DVLA will automatically issue an age-related replacement registration when you retain the existing plate.
 Typically the vehicle is reunited with its original registration.

-Since Monday 9th March 2015 all V778 retention documents issued by DVLA are valid for 10 years with no fee payable to renew or extend the document.
-For more information about these changes, read: It now costs less to retain your personalised registration.
+All V778 retention documents issued by DVLA are valid for 10 years with no future fees payable to renew or extend your entitlement.

 If you would like to put your retained private plate on a different vehicle, you can assign a private number plate online.